owaismohsin001/Sunlight-lang/README.md

 ... actual code ...
 end
 ```
 In this way all of your variables will be locked up in `someModule` and to access, you must say `someModule::varName`.
-This is true even when you are coding inside a module but for the the purposes of brevity, you can just say `$varName` where `$` sort of means `this` but for modules.
+This is true even when you are coding inside a module but for brevity's sake, you can just say `$varName` where `$` sort of means `this` but for modules.

 ## Libraries
-As you might have seen, you cannot nest `mods` into each other with the `mod` keword and that is, becase you are not supposed to, if you have a problem that requires additional set of files then you should use the `lib` keyword.
-In order to create a library, you must create a folder(ie. std) put all your library files in it and then create a `main` file in this aforementioned folder.
+As you might have seen, you cannot nest `mods` into each other with the `mod` keyword and that is because you are not supposed to, if you have a problem that requires an additional set of files then you should use the `lib` keyword.
+In order to create a library, you must create a folder(ie. std) put all your library files in it, and then create a `main` file in this aforementioned folder.
 This `main` file should include all other files of the folder(that you want this library to include), then specify this folder's name in your root's `main` file, like such `lib "*std"`.

-That's about it, for the actual language because most of the properties of this language come from it's standard library
+That's about it, for the actual language because most of the properties of this language come from its standard library

 # Standard Library
 Avalible std modules currently are